 Shepherds Bush Market

-The tallest of the blocks, which is linked to the others via a continuous podium deck, reaches nine storeys in height, with Rights to Light and massing stipulations dictating the maximum height of other blocks.
-In situ flat slab floors were chosen, as this offered the thinnest construction while maintaining the most flexible column layouts for the large rooms in these high-end apartments.
-In the mews buildings, a lack of vertical alignment between partitions led us to propose a concrete system incorporating additional vertical structure within the façade, to reduce spans and therefore structural depth.
+The tallest of the blocks, which is linked to the others via the podium deck, reaches nine storeys in height, with Rights to Light and massing stipulations dictating the maximum height of other blocks.
+In-situ flat slab floors were chosen, as this offered the thinnest construction while maintaining the most flexible column layouts for the large rooms in these high-end apartments.
+In the mews buildings, a lack of vertical alignment between partitions led us to propose a concrete system incorporating additional vertical structure within the façade to reduce spans and therefore structural depth.

 A major consideration when deciding on both the construction method and the programme has been the need for the existing market to continue to function unaffected throughout the process.
 In terms of constraints to the site, LUL viaducts form the western boundary, with arches that house shops and businesses, while residential units back onto the eastern boundary.
-The site has previously been home to a number of industries, including a railway station and a laundry; contamination as a result of these uses is likely, and asbestos and environmental surveys have been recommended.
+The site has previously been home to a number of industries, including a railway station; as a result, contamination is likely, and asbestos and environmental surveys have been recommended.